bwilli55555/Fort-Lupton-Lumber-Mill/README.md

 ## Overview

 This repository contains the JSON-based content structure and planning documentation for the Fort Lupton Lumber Mill website.
-The site will be deployed using Wix and serves both informational and e-commerce purposes.
+The site will be deployed using HTML YMSL or JS and serves both informational and e-commerce purposes.

 ## Business Information